 in the bone or joint, or significant swelling and pain are signs of serious problems.
 Even

 injuries that feel like muscle pulls, strains, and sprains can turn out to be breaks

-(fractures).
-That's why it's best to get a diagnosis from your healthcare provider.
+(fractures) or tendon tears.
+That’s why it’s best to get a diagnosis from your healthcare

 For minor injuries, your healthcare provider will likely recommend RICE.
 RICE stands